-Shortages of blood cells cause many of the symptoms in people with chronic myelomonocytic leukemia (CMML), and growth factors can help the blood counts become more normal.
+Shortages of blood cells cause many of the symptoms in people with chronic myelomonocytic leukemia (CMML), and growth factors can help keep blood counts at more normal levels.

-Erythropoietin (Epo® or Procrit®), a growth factor that promotes red blood cell production, can help avoid transfusions of red blood cells in some patients.
-Recently it has been found that combining erythropoietin with a growth factor for white blood cells (G-CSF, Neupogen®, or filgrastim) improves the patient’s response to the erythropoietin.
+Erythropoietin (Epo® or Procrit®) is a growth factor that promotes red blood cell production.
+It can help some patients avoid getting a lot of red blood cell transfusions.
+Sometimes erythropoietin is given along with a growth factor for white blood cells (G-CSF, Neupogen®, or filgrastim) to improve the patient’s response to the erythropoietin.
 Darbepoetin (Aranesp®) is a long-acting form of erythropoietin.
 It works in the same way but can be given less often.

-A drug called oprelvekin (Neumega®, interleukin-11, or IL-11) can be used to stimulate platelet production after chemotherapy and in some other diseases.
-This drug can help increase the platelet counts of some CMML patients for a time, but then the counts go back down again.
-For most patients, this drug is not very helpful.
+A drug called oprelvekin (Neumega®, interleukin-11, or IL-11) can be used to stimulate platelet production.
+This drug can help increase the platelet counts of some CMML patients for a time, but then the counts go down again.
+For most people with CMML, this drug is not very helpful.